jcaesar/usmol/README.md

    like no `nat` table for `iptables` (making docker networking difficult).

-4. You have to go through one more layer of wrapping, making handling volumes, command line arguments, and exit codes difficult.
+4. You have to go through one more layer of wrapping, making handling volumes, incoming connections, command line arguments, and exit codes difficult.

 5. I definitely won't be keeping this up-to-date.

+Something like [nestybox](https://blog.nestybox.com/2022/01/03/dink.html) might be the real solution, but I haven't looked into it.

 ## Can I do a few more tricks?